Does Pet Insurance Cover Prescription Food?

 blueCheck icon

-Pet insurance provides coverage for prescription food when your vet prescribes it to treat covered medical conditions.
+Pet insurance coverage includes prescription food as long as it's prescribed by your vet to treat covered medical conditions.

 blueCheck icon